seanpmaxwell/Trool/README.md

 ## Features
-- Manage rules in a business spreadsheet format
+- Manage rules in a business spreadsheet format.
-- Heavily inspired by Java's KnowledgeBase Library
+- Heavily inspired by Java's KnowledgeBase Library.
 - Allows use of `Import` objects so values can be reused.
 These can be passed dynamically through the code or hardcoded in the spreadsheet.
 - GitHub Repo contains fully-functional sample project so you can start practicing right away.